-Investment companies that offer custodial traditional IRAs usually offer custodial Roth IRAs as well.
+Investment companies that offer traditional custodial IRAs usually offer custodial Roth IRAs as well.

 Custodial IRAs Revert to the Teenager Upon Reaching Legal Age

-You’ll likely also be more investment savvy than your peers, who probably have no investment experience at all.
-Plus, you’ll have the benefit of a growing investment account to build on throughout life.
-It’s really one of the best starts you can have.
+You'll likely also be more investment savvy than your peers, who probably have no investment experience at all.
+Plus, you'll have the benefit of a growing investment account to build on throughout life.
+It's one of the best starts you can have.

 Unfortunately, robo advisors typically don't offer custodial IRAs.
 That's too bad because these robo-investing platforms could be the perfect IRA choice for teenagers, though not necessarily the best learning tool for investment purposes.

 If you want to be a teenage investor — and you absolutely should if you can — ask your parent or guardian to set up a custodial investment account.
-You’ll have time to learn the investment ropes and build up a small portfolio.
-That will give you a head start when you reach adulthood, and if you find investing to be interesting, you can check out our full How to Invest guide for beginners and go pro.
+You'll have time to learn the investment ropes and build up a small portfolio.
+That will give you a head start when you reach adulthood, and if you find investing to be interesting, you can check out our full how-to invest guide for beginners and go pro.

-Trust me, it will be better than getting a new car as a graduation present.
+Trust me; it will be better than getting a new car as a graduation present.